 Unlike the Court of Justice, the General Court does not have permanent Advocates General.
 However, that task may, in exceptional circumstances, be carried out by a Judge.

-The General Court sits in Chambers of five or three Judges or, in some cases, as a single Judge.
-It may also sit as a Grand Chamber (thirteen Judges) or as a full court when this is justified by the legal complexity or importance of the case.
-More than 80% of the cases brought before the General Court are heard by a Chamber of three Judges.
+Cases before the General Court are heard by Chambers of five or three Judges or, in some cases, as a single Judge.
+It may also sit as a Grand Chamber (fifteen Judges) when this is justified by the legal complexity or importance of the case.

 The Presidents of the Chambers of five Judges are elected from amongst the Judges for a period of three years.

-The General Court has its own Registry, but uses the services of the Court of Justice for its other administrative and linguistic requirements.
+The General Court has its own Registry, but uses the administrative and linguistic services of the institution for its other requirements.

-actions brought by the Member States against the Council relating to acts adopted in the field of State aid, ‘dumping' and acts by which it exercises implementing powers;
+- actions brought by the Member States against the Council relating to acts adopted in the field of State aid, trade protection measures (dumping) and acts by which it exercises implementing powers;

-appeals, limited to points of law, against the decisions of the European Union Civil Service Tribunal;
+- appeals, limited to points of law, against the decisions of the Civil Service Tribunal.

-The rulings made by the General Court may, within two months, be subject to an appeal, limited to points of law, to the Court of Justice.
+The decisions of the General Court may, within two months, be subject to an appeal before the Court of Justice, limited to points of law.

 The General Court has its own Rules of Procedure.
-In general, the proceedings include a written phase and an oral phase.
+In principle, the proceedings include a written phase and an oral phase.

 An application, drawn up by a lawyer or agent and sent to the Registry, opens the proceedings.
 The main points of the action are published in a notice, in all official languages, in the Official Journal of the European Union.
-The Registrar sends the application to the other party to the case, which then has a period within which to file a defence.
-The applicant may file a reply, within a certain time-limit, to which the defendant may respond with a rejoinder.
+The Registrar sends the application to the other party to the case, which then has a period of two months within which to file a defence.
+In direct actions, in principle, the applicant may file a reply, within a certain time-limit, to which the defendant may respond with a rejoinder.

-Any person and any body, office or agency of the European Union, who/which can prove an interest in the outcome of a case before the General Court, as well as the Member States and the institutions of the European Union, may intervene in the proceedings.
+Any person who can prove an interest in the outcome of a case before the General Court, as well as the Member States and the institutions of the European Union, may intervene in the proceedings.
 The intervener submits a statement in intervention, supporting or opposing the claims of one of the parties, to which the parties may then respond.
-In some cases, the intervener may also submit its observations at the oral phase.

-During the oral phase a public hearing is held.
+During thepossible oral phase of the proceedings a public hearing is held.
 When the lawyers are heard, the Judges can put questions to the parties' representatives.
 The Judge-Rapporteur summarises, in a report for the hearing, the facts relied on and the arguments of each party and, if applicable, of the interveners.
 This document is available to the public in the language of the case.

 The Judges then deliberate on the basis of a draft judgment prepared by the Judge-Rapporteur and the judgment is delivered at a public hearing.

 The procedure before the General Court is free of court fees.
 However, the costs of the lawyer entitled to appear before a court in a Member State, by whom the parties must be represented, are not paid by the General Court.
-Even so, an individual who is not able to meet the costs of the case may apply for legal aid.
+Even so, any person who is not able to meet the costs of the case may apply for legal aid.

 An action brought before the General Court does not suspend the operation of the contested act.
 The Court may, however, order its suspension or other interim measures.

-The President of the General Court or, if necessary, another Judge rules on the application for interim measures in a reasoned order.
+The President of the General Court or, if necessary, the Vice President, rules on the application for interim measures in a reasoned order.

 Interim measures are granted only if three conditions are met:

-1) the action in the main proceedings must appear, at first sight, to be well founded;
+- the action in the main proceedings must not appear, at first sight, to be without reasonable substance;

-3) the interim measures must take account of the balance of the parties' interests and of public interest.
+- the interim measures must take account of the balancing of the parties' interests and of the public interest.

 The order is provisional in nature and in no way prejudges the decision of the General Court in the main proceedings.
-In addition, an appeal against it may be brought before the Court of Justice.
+In addition, an appeal against it may be brought before the Vice President of the Court of Justice.